maxalbert/paper-supplement-nanoparticle-sensing/README.md

 a fresh Jupyter server is being generated.
 Once this process is complete it will show a dashboard with the contents of this repository.
 Navigate to the `notebooks` folder and click on any of the `.ipynb` files to open the corresponding Jupyter notebook.
-You can execute all cells through the the menu item `Cell -> Run All` to reproduce the corresponding paper figure.
+To reproduce the associated paper figure execute all cells through the the menu item `Cell -> Run All`.
 For more information on Jupyter notebooks see their [documentation](https://jupyter.readthedocs.io/en/latest/index.html).